 D- Digital marketing as a growth engine

 The rapid growth of digital marketing in India is expected to be fueled by benefits such as cost-effectiveness, customer engagement, and personalized offerings.
-Native marketing, a totally non-intrusive ad format, will be used in India in the future to make consumers' ad experiences completely normal and in sync with their retail journey.
+Native marketing, a non-intrusive ad format, will be used in India in the future to make consumers' advertising experiences wholly normal and in sync with their retail journey.

-Innovation will be more important than ever as we move toward the next normal amid changing consumer needs and occasions.
-Companies should reconsider their innovation strategies to better meet certain needs and propel development.
+Innovation will be more critical than ever as we move toward the next normal amid changing consumer needs and occasions.
+As a result, companies should reconsider their innovation strategies to meet specific needs better and propel development.

-Brainvire has worked with top organizations in the retail industry and has provided them a steady platform to adopt digital transformation through retail IT solutions.
+Brainvire has worked with top organizations in the retail industry and has provided them a steady platform to adopt digital transformation through retail IT solutions and deliver enhanced customer experience.